hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

 ### Lecture Notes

 + Why should you care about prob&stat?
+  + a powerful tool to deal w/ uncertainty
-  + Navigation software
+  + example: Navigation software
-    + Certainty: find the shortest route from a to b
+    + Certainty: find the _shortest_ route from a to b
-    + Uncertainty: find the fastest rout from a to b
+    + Uncertainty: find the _fastest_ rout from a to b
-  + Search engine
+  + example: Search engine
-    + Certainty: find all web pages that contain the word "Trump", "Hillary"
+    + Certainty: find _all_ web pages that contain the word "Trump", "Hillary"
-    + Uncertainty: find the 10 most relevant pages doe the query "trump, Hillary debate"
+    + Uncertainty: find the 10 _most relevant_ pages doe the query "trump, Hillary debate"
+      + not about certain words appeared
+      + about what pages really most relevant up to date
-  + Insurance company
+  + example: Insurance company
     + Certainty: if a person w/ life insurance dies, the insurance company has to pay the family $X
-    + Uncertainty: what is the minimal life insurance premium such that the probability that the life insurance company will be bankrupt in 10 years is smaller than 1%?
+    + Uncertainty: what is the minimal life insurance premium such that _the probability_ that the life insurance company will be bankrupt in 10 years is smaller than 1%?

 + What will learn in the course?
   + Navigation and search engine problems are advanced, in this class you will learn the foundations